 The next step would be to buy or sell.
 In the stock market world, just like in the real world, you can either be a buyer or a seller.
 You could either buy food and groceries, or you could be a seller of food and groceries.
 You could be the supermarket or the business owner.

-You need to know the quantity, the quantity of shares you’re going to be purchasing, because they trade based on a per share basis or a per share price.
+You need to know the quantity, the number of shares you’re going to be purchasing, because they trade based on a per share basis or a per share price.

 Then fill in the order type and your price if you’re doing a limit order, and then hit the button and confirm.

-Let’s go through all these steps so you can see exactly step by step what it is that you’re doing or what you’re doing in order to buy some shares of stock.
+Let’s go through all these steps so you can see exactly step by step what it is that you’re doing or what you’re doing to buy some shares of stock.

 Choosing a stock and finding the ticker symbol